** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 a;

 Let’s read and explain this script.
 In the first condition we are checking if entered number for pH value (in the field with identifier pH) is greater than defined start range limit (value defined in the field with identifier TargetpHfrom) and lower than defined end range limit (value defined in the field with identifier TargetpHto).
-If that condition is satisfied, Conditional Formatting Expression will be executed by changing the field property InputBackgroundColor to green ('#93C480').
+If that condition is satisfied, the Conditional Formatting Expression will be executed by changing the field property InputBackgroundColor to green ('#93C480').
 Also, the field will show the provided text: 'IN RANGE'.
-In the case that this condition is not met, field property will be red ('#DF6969') and the field will get the value 'OUT OF RANGE'.
+In the case that this condition is not met, the field property will be red ('#DF6969') and the field will get the value 'OUT OF RANGE'.

 The Hex Code can be used as a property value by providing it as a string (under single quotes).
 The list of Hex Codes for the default Alchemy Colors available in any color Picker is: